These are a general approximation of our Shipping Charges, and will vary based on your location and the weight of the package:

-We use UPS Ground unless you have requested a different service.
+We use UPS Ground for most packages, or USPS Priority for smaller mailed items.
 In the state of Washington, the package usually arrives in one or two days, other locations may take longer.
 You will also be emailed tracking information by UPS, which includes a delivery estimate.
 UPS provides daily pick-up from our studio, usually between 11-2pm.
 If your shipment misses the pickup on a certain day, it will go out on the next business day.

-Please note – the shipping times are in reference to transit time only, and don’t include production time.
+These shipping times are in reference to transit time only, and don’t include production time.
 It takes us 3-5 Business Days to create and package your prints.
-We are taking a limited amount of Rush Projects (with additional Rush fees) on a case by case basis.
+We take a limited amount of Rush Projects (with additional Rush fees) on a case by case basis.
 You can also upgrade to a faster than Ground UPS Option – we will calculate the cost based on the size and weight of the finished package.

 Small items and stacks of multiple prints are shipped flat, and larger prints and un-stretched canvases are shipped in tubes.
 We base our shipping prices on UPS Rates, with a small surcharge for packaging materials.
 Most print orders are between $15-$25 to ship (including packaging) however large orders and finished canvases may be more.
 When your order is finished, you will receive an invoice from us which includes the shipping charges for your order.
 After we receive payment for the order, it is shipped out.